0xJs/0xjs.github.io/_posts/2022-12-11-Searching-recursivl-through-Azure-AD-Groups-and-Roles.md

 ---

 # Introduction
 During some courses I have been working with the AzureAD PowerShell Module to retrieve information from Users, Groups, Roles etc. While working with these cmdlets it was annoying that it doesn't have a functionality to recursivly search through group objects.
 So I wrote two modules to recursivly search through group objects and roles and only return the user objects.
-Then I also wanted to get a overview of the Azure AD roles used and their members, and what about privileged roles?
-In this blogpost I will describe and share the PowerShell cmdlets I created which will help with enumerating Azure AD Group and Role memberships.
+Then I also wanted to get a overview of the Azure AD roles and privileged roles and their users?
+This blogpost will be the first of the series about priviliged identities.
+In this blogpost I will describe and share the PowerShell cmdlets I created which will help with enumerating Azure AD Group and Role user memberships.

+In Azure there are three identities that can have access to resources:
+- Users
+- Groups
+	- Can have users, serviceprincipals or other groups as members
+- ServicePrincipals

+In the first blog we will focus on retrieving users out of groups and roles.

-## The problem with Azure AD cmdlets when querying for memberships
+# The problem with Azure AD cmdlets when querying for memberships
-When quering members of a group with the cmdlet `Get-AzureADGroupMember` the cmdlet returns user and group objects.
+When quering members of a group with the cmdlet `Get-AzureADGroupMember` the cmdlet returns user, serviceprincipal and group objects.
 In the output below an example is shown where it returns the user `GroupUser` and the group `NestedGroup`.

 ```
 Get-AzureADGroupMember -ObjectId f5108639-9aca-4694-864e-c4e00186706b